 You have two major options: on-site and off-site.
 Each has its pros and cons, so consider the cost and benefits of each before deciding which way you’ll go.

-Many small businesses just getting started with ecommerce choose to let a third party handle payment processing because it’s easy to set up, and someone else does all the heavy lifting, including maintaining security protocols and privacy liabilities.
+Many small businesses just getting started with ecommerce choose to let a third party handle payment processing because it’s easy to set up.
+Someone else does all the heavy lifting, including maintaining security protocols and privacy liabilities.
 PayPal and Amazon Payments are two of the biggest payment processors.
 You can’t underestimate the trust factor of using these well-known brands to handle your customer transactions.
 Shoppers want to deal with companies they know and trust.
 Another advantage is you don’t need a merchant account because you aren’t accepting credit card payments directly.

-But there are downsides.
+However, there are downsides.
 Your customers will leave your site to complete their purchase, with no guarantee they will come back to continue looking at your products.
 Also, you have little or no control over the checkout experience, apart from some minimal branding with your logo on the checkout screen.

 If your ecommerce site is large and you expect to generate a lot of sales volume, you’ll probably want to set up your own on-site payment processing.
 This provides a more seamless experience for your customers, who don’t have to leave your site to complete their purchase.
 In addition, you have complete control over how you manage the checkout experience, including the ability to offer specials and add-ons to boost sales before final checkout.

 All this control requires technological complexity, additional costs, and extra work.
 You’ll need a merchant account, SSL certificate and PCI compliance, plus a payment gateway.
 The payment gateway provides the complex infrastructure and security necessary to ensure fast, secure and reliable credit card transactions.
 Full-featured ecommerce software will have payment gateway support built in.